-The Sustainability and Responsibility Committee is currently composed of four Directors: Adam H. Putnam (Chairman), R. Greg Eisner, Katherine R. English and Benjamin D. Fishman.
+The Sustainability and Responsibility Committee is currently composed of four Directors: Adam H. Putnam (Chairman), R. Greg Eisner (who is not standing for re-election), Katherine R. English and Benjamin D. Fishman.
 The Board of Directors has determined that Ms. English and Messrs.
 Putnam, Eisner and Fishman are independent under the Nasdaq Rules.
-The Sustainability and Responsibility Committee met two times in fiscal year 2021.
+The Sustainability and Responsibility Committee met two times in fiscal year 2022.